Skip to main contentSkip to search barSkip to navigationSkip to footer

 Admission criteria

-In order to enter the FHNW Master of Arts in Specialized Musical Performance programme with the Major soloist, applicants must be awarded a Bachelor in Music/Music and Movement or equivalent as well as they have to have passed the entrance exam and were offered a free place at the Academy (limited places).
-Applicants who have submitted all the necessary registration documents in time and have passed the first round of the entrance exam will be invited to play a live audition.
-For further information on the admission criteria, please see the Studienreglement of the Master of Arts FHNW in Specialized Music Performance
+In order to enter the FHNW Master of Arts in Specialized Music Performance programme with the Major Lied Performance, applicants must be awarded a Bachelor in Music or Music and Movement respectively equivalent as well as they must have passed the entrance exam and were offered a free place at the Academy (limited places).

 Required skills